Policies and guidelines

-The BBC has issued guidance for independent production companies negotiating access arrangements.
+The BBC and Pact have issued guidance for independent production companies negotiating access arrangements

 The BBC's Anti-bribery high level principles and guidelines for independent production companies sets out its commitment to upholding all laws relevant to countering bribery and corruption and provides information and guidance on how to recognise and deal with these issues.

 If a programme includes voting, competitions, awards, charity services or contestant lines the production must discuss plans with the Interactive Technical Advice and Contracts Unit (ITACU) to ensure the programme complies with BBC, Ofcom, PhonepayPlus and other regulations.

 The BBC has also issued guidance to independent production companies for the use of interactivity in BBC commissioned programmes.
 This guide covers the use of telephony, SMS, online, post, email and red button.

 The BBC also has downloadable Editorial Guidelines for programme which includes audience interaction (PDF).